Kyoga Nakamura

-Kyoga Nakamura (仲村 京雅, Nakamura Kyōga) is a professional footballer who plays as a midfielder for Thai League 1 club Bangkok United.
+Kyoga Nakamura (仲村 京雅, Nakamura Kyōga) is a professional footballer who plays as a midfielder for Singapore Premier League club Lion City Sailors.
 Born in Japan, he plays for the Singapore national team.

 Club career

 Early career

 Nakamura was part of JEF United Chiba academy product where he got promoted to the senior squad in 2015.

 YSCC Yokohama (loan)

 However, in July 2015, Nakamura was loaned out to YSCC Yokohama ahead of the 2015 J3 League season.
 He made his professional career debut in a 2–1 loss to FC Ryukyu on 2 August.
 Nakamura returned to JEF United Chiba on 31 January 2016 after his loan move contract expired.

 FC Ryukyu (loan)

 On 14 September 2016, Nakamura joined J3 League club FC Ryukyu on a loan deal until 31 January 2017.
 He made his debut for the club on 25 September against SC Sagamihara where he assisted Yuta Togashi to equalise the score at 1–1.
 FC Ryukyu went on to win 3–1 at the end.